tomas-fryza/vhdl-course/labs/06-counter/README.md

 ![Clock enable](images/wavedrom_clock_enable.png)

 > The figure above was created in [WaveDrom](https://wavedrom.com/) digital timing diagram online tool.
-The figure source code is as follows (ticks -2, -1, 10, 11 and 12 were manually adjusted afterwards):
+The figure source code is as follows:
 >
 ```javascript
 {